Intercultural bilingual education: AIDESEP/ISPL Program

-In the early 1980s, AIDESEP, an indigenous rights group in Peru, got involved with ISPL, another group, and the University of Iquitos to create a research project related to creating a model for intercultural bilingual education.
-The program had 2 primary concerns: improving mastery of Spanish for those who spoke other languages at home, and to revitalize what they viewed as a loss of indigenous knowledge due to the prestige placed on "white people's knowledge".
+In the early 1980s, AIDESEP, an indigenous rights group in Peru, collaborated with ISPL and the University of Iquitos to create a research project related to creating a model for intercultural bilingual education.
+The program had two primary concerns: improving mastery of Spanish for those who spoke other languages at home, and to revitalize what they viewed as a loss of indigenous knowledge due to the prestige placed on "white people's knowledge".
 They faced many challenges such as internalized views of prestige of native culture and language by the children themselves as well as the typical challenges of bilingual education such as language domains.

 Other similar models

-Colonization that gives rise to systems of language inequality is not exclusive to Latin America and various other areas around the world have attempted to implement similar programs to the Intercultural Bilingual Education model.
-These programs would allow non-prestige languages to be taught in the school system alongside a majority language.
+Colonization that gives rise to systems of language inequality is not exclusive to Latin America; various other areas around the world have attempted to implement similar programs to the IBE model.
+These programs allow non-prestige languages to be taught in the school system alongside a majority language.
 These programs did not reach the scope of implementation that IBE did in Latin America.

 North America

-In the U.S. and Canada there are an estimated 184 living indigenous languages—however, only 20 of these 184 are currently learned in a naturalistic environment by children (that is to say, learned at home through immersion with family and community).
+In the United States and Canada, there are an estimated 184 living indigenous languages.
+However, only 20 of these 184 are currently learned in a naturalistic environment (through immersion with family and community) by children.
 Many of these minority languages are part of the various Native American tribes which, through the history of reservation creation and racism by the dominant society, have come close to extinction.
-Similarly to the case with the Hispanicization of Latin America, the prevailing idea that English is a prestige language associated with opportunity and literacy led to an ambivalence towards sustaining various tribal languages—despite the important role they play in tribal community and ethnic identity.
+Similarly to the case with the Hispanicization of Latin America, the prevailing idea that English is a prestige language associated with opportunity and literacy led to an ambivalence towards sustaining various tribal languages, despite the important role they play in tribal community and ethnic identity.

 Hualapai

-One attempt to integrate non-prestige culture and language into education systems can be found in the program in Peach Springs, Arizona called The Hualapai Bilingual Academic Excellence Program (HBAEP).
+One attempt to integrate non-prestige culture and language into education systems can be found in the Hualapai Bilingual Academic Excellence Program (HBAEP) in Peach Springs, Arizona.
 The Hualapai tribe lives in northwestern Arizona and their language, Hualapai, was an oral language with no formal writing system prior to the creation of the bilingual school program in 1975.
 The school was founded by Lucille Watahomigie who was herself Hualapai.
 The goals of the program were to create biliteracy in both Hualapai and English as well as encourage equality for the indigenous language and teach cultural tribal history in addition to typical American English curriculum.
 The creation of a phonetic-based writing system proved to be a challenge but resulted in a successful biliteracy program and helped the children to acquire English reading proficiency as well.